wez/wezterm/docs/copymode.md

 ### Key Assignments

-The key assignments in copy mode are as follows.
-They are not currently reassignable.
+The default key assignments in copy mode are as follows:

 | Action  |  Key Assignment |
 |---------|-------------------|